Welcome to Stocked.

 only on scrolling.
 Users want a fast way to navigate through the page.

-Users like that the advanced filters are not taking focus away from the main search.
+Users appreciate that the advanced filters are not taking focus away from the main search.

 Users are confused by the Location type filter.
-Was it the same as the main page filter?
+"Is this filter the same as the main page filter?
+Could this information live in one area?"

 Users had a hard time being visually led through the design.
-Explore different layouts.
+Note: Explore different layouts.

 "How do I un-save a location?"

-" How do people add photos?
-Is that feature somewhere else?"
+" How do I add photos?
+Is that feature available somewhere else?"

 Final screens for Version 1.
 Focusing on three key steps for our users.